-Which meant I helped the sales team answer technical questions, provide software demos to potential customers, map out software architectures etc.
+Which meant I helped the sales team to answer technical questions, provide software demos to potential customers, map out software architectures etc.

-I didn’t actually complete the “sale”.
+I didn’t actually complete the “sale.”
 I assisted with it.

-After a couple of years of this I was feeling pretty confident and comfortable in my role … I won awards, got annual bonuses, travelled to Hawaii for company sponsored vacations etc.
+After a couple of years of this, I was feeling pretty confident and comfortable in my role … I won awards, got annual bonuses, travelled to Hawaii for company sponsored vacations etc.